 But as it is always said, there are always trade-offs.
 To help secure a network, PoW asks for something in return, something that disincentives actors to work against it.
-In most cases, PoW requires huge amounts of investment in equipment and energy.
-The nodes running PoW have to contribute huge amounts of electricity to secure the network.
+In most cases, PoW requires vast amounts of investment in equipment and energy.
+The nodes running PoW must contribute massive amounts of electricity to secure the network.
 In June 2019, the energy required by the entire Bitcoin Network crossed the total energy need of the Czech Republic, and since then, the need has only gone up.

-There was a dire need for an alternative mechanism that did not require as much power and, at the same time, could secure the network.
-As a result, dozens of alternatives to the PoW mechanism were introduced over the last decade.
-Out of the lot, the consensus mechanism Proof-of-Stake has come out to be the most widely favored.
+There was a dire need for an alternative mechanism that did not require as much power and, simultaneously, could secure the network.
+As a result, dozens of alternatives to the PoW mechanism have been introduced over the last decade.
+However, the consensus mechanism Proof-of-Stake has become the most widely favored out of the lot.

 What is Proof-of-Stake (PoS)?

 Proof-of-Stake (PoS) is a typical computer algorithm through which some cryptocurrencies achieve their distributed consensus.
-In many ways, it is an alternative to the Proof-of-work algorithm by achieving the same distributed consensus, at a lower cost and in a more energy-efficient way.
+In many ways, it is an alternative to the Proof-of-work algorithm by performing the same distributed consensus at a lower cost and more energy-efficient.

 takes away the energy and computational power requirement of PoW and replaces it with a stake.
-A Stake is referred to as an amount of currency that an actor is willing to lock up for a certain amount of time.
+A Stake is an amount of currency an actor is willing to lock up for a specific time.
 In return, they get a chance proportional to their stake to be the next leader and select the next block, ultimately gaining the network reward.

-If you think of Proof-of-Stake to be ice cream, you can also imagine many ice cream flavors.
-Different people favor different flavors, and similarly, different projects favor different iteration of the PoS mechanism.
+You can also imagine many ice cream flavors if you think of Proof-of-Stake as ice cream.
+Different people favor different flavors; similarly, various projects tend to have different iterations of the PoS mechanism.
 They differ in algorithms, incentives, and pools, among other things.

-These variations are not always clear and could cause some confusion when purchasing proof of stake coins.
+These variations are not always apparent and could confuse when purchasing proof of stake coins.
 And so, we are here to clear the confusion for our readers, to help them make better-informed decisions.